maixq/pointrend/README.md

 bash docker/run_local.sh
 ```

-4. Check the weights of the model in the output folder
+4. The weights and log file of the model are placed in ./data/{runname}/output